fangq/mcx/mcxstudio/README.txt

 │   ├── mcxcl/bin/mcxcl
 │   └── mmc/bin/mmc
 ├── mcxstudio
-├── mcx (empty file, no suffix)
-├── mmc (empty file, no suffix
-├── mcxcl (empty file, no suffix)
+├── mcxshow
+├── mcxviewer
 └── Output/
 </pre>

-the empty mcx/mmc/mcxcl files stored alongside with mcxstudio can be a link or a dummy file (can be created using the "touch" command in linux or mac) indicating that the module has been installed inside the "MCXSuite/" subfolder.
-If you download the MCXStudio package, the above folder structure already exists, and you can simply double click on the mcxstudio executable to start the program.
+If you download and unzip the released MCXStudio package, the above folder structure already exists, and you can simply double click on the mcxstudio executable to start the program.